 MS in Speech-Language Pathology Executive Summary

-The following is the executive summary of the 2023-2028 strategic plan for the Minnesota State University Moorhead Speech Language Hearing Sciences department, which includes the accredited Speech-Language Pathology Masters of Science graduate program and the Speech Language Hearing Sciences Bachelors of Science undergraduate program.
+The following is the executive summary of the 2024-2029 strategic plan for the Minnesota State University Moorhead Speech Language Hearing Sciences department, which includes the accredited Speech-Language Pathology Master of Science graduate program and the Speech Language Hearing Sciences Bachelor of Science undergraduate program.
 During our annual strategic planning retreat, the program reviewed assessment data and revised long-term and short-term goals.
-Objectives for 2023-2028 were updated at subsequent department meetings.
-The purpose of these meetings is to do the following:
+The purpose of this review is to do the following:

 Summary of the Long-Term Goals